 Joint appointments greatly enhance the interdisciplinary offerings of the College.
 While for tenure and promotion purposes all faculty are appointed in one/a primary department, certain faculty, in essence, are members of two degree granting units (e.g., appointed 50 percent to each unit, or 75 percent to one and 25 percent to the other).
-Chairs in both units must work together and with the Dean’s Office to clarify the faculty member’s FTE assignments in the two units as well as any issues regarding evaluation (both department’s chairs have access to the faculty member’s FAR), retention/tenure and promotion, and salary increases for faculty with joint appointments.
+Chairs in both units must work together and with the Dean’s Office to clarify the faculty member’s FTE assignments in the two units as well as any issues regarding evaluation (both department’s chairs have access to the faculty member’s Digital Measures), retention/tenure and promotion, and salary increases for faculty with joint appointments.
 Any untenured faculty member holding a joint appointment must have clear and explicit guidelines regarding each department’s expectations.
 Joint appointments are not to be confused with cross-appointments.

 Unlike joint appointments, some faculty who hold a 100 percent appointment to one unit can also hold an appointment to another (often entailing that they teach periodically for the second unit).
 Such cross-appointments (sometimes known as affiliated faculty) enhance the interdisciplinarity of the College and assist units with few or no teaching staff of their own, but require chairs to carefully consider a faculty member’s FTE and duties in their home unit before entertaining a request for a cross-appointment.
 Cross-appointments to other units are possible only with the permission of the chair, and in consultation with the Dean’s Office.